Early Years Education and Care: Early Years Practitioner Status (2 Years) (BA)

 Some of our graduates progress to other further studies.
 Some students have progressed on to our own MA programmes including our MA Early Literacy and MA Early Years Education and Care.

-Postgraduate programmes such as these offer opportunities for students to up-skill, and deepen their understanding of young children and their families.
+Postgraduate programmes such as these offer opportunities for students to up-skill and deepen their understanding of young children and their families.
 Such studies have enabled postgraduate students to progress in their existing field of work and for others to move to new careers.

 Route into teaching

-As a UWTSD Early Years student you will be guaranteed an interview for the PGCE Primary programme subject to meeting entry qualification requirements.
+As a UWTSD Early Years student, you will be guaranteed an interview for the PGCE Primary programme subject to meeting entry qualification requirements.
 When applying for the PGCE Primary programme we in conjunction with Initial Teacher Education will support you through a mock application and interview process.

 Postgraduate Study and Alternative Routes

-Graduates will also be able to progress onto a number of postgraduate courses in their area of interest, a good degree classification in Early Years Education and Care meets the entry requirements for many postgraduate routes.
+Graduates will also be able to progress onto a number of postgraduate courses in their area of interest, a good degree classification in Early Years Education and Care meet the entry requirements for many postgraduate routes.